Pujie: Life in the People's Republic of China

 On his return to China, Pujie was incarcerated in the War Criminals Management Centre in Fushun, Liaoning.
 A model prisoner, he was eventually pardoned and released from prison by the Chinese government in 1960.
 He joined the Communist Party and served in a number of positions.
-In 1961 with permission from Chinese premier Zhou Enlai, he was reunited with his wife and younger daughter Husheng and settled in Beijing, while his daughter would later return to Japan and became a citizen there.
+In 1961, with permission from Chinese premier Zhou Enlai, he was reunited with his wife and younger daughter Husheng and settled in Beijing, while his daughter would later return to Japan, becoming a citizen there.
 In 1963, his daughter returned to stay with him and his wife for one year before returning to Japan again.

 In 1978, Pujie became a deputy from Shanghai at the 5th National People's Congress.
 He subsequently served as Vice Chairman of the Nationalities Committee of the 6th National People's Congress in 1983.
 He was appointed Deputy Head of the China–Japan Friendship Group from 1985.
 He rose to a seat on the Presidium of the 7th National People's Congress in 1988.
 From 1986, Pujie was also Honorary Director of the Welfare Fund for Handicapped.

-Pujie was also a technical adviser for the 1987 film The Last Emperor directed by Bernardo Bertolucci.
+Pujie was also a technical adviser for the 1987 film The Last Emperor, directed by Bernardo Bertolucci.
 On 28 November 1991, he was awarded an honorary Doctor of Law by Ritsumeikan University.
 He died of illness at 07:55 on 28 February 1994 in Beijing at the age of 87.
 His body was cremated and half of his ashes were buried at Nakayama Shrine in Shimonoseki, Yamaguchi Prefecture, Japan, while the other half were buried in Beijing.